kudobuilder/kudo/keps/0006-stable-kafka-example.md

 #### Secrets Integration

-As a Kafka administrator I want to use a secrets store so that Kafka can retrieve passwords and key material securely.
+As a Kafka administrator I want to use a secrets store for secure storage and distribution of the credentials for Kafka.

 #### Logging